Reliability-Calibrated Edge-IoT Early Fault Warning for Rotating Machinery with a Physics-Guided Tiny-Mamba Transformer: Introduction

+Recent studies in the IEEE Internet of Things Journal have explored real-time bearing diagnosis on resource-constrained devices~\cite{Hu2024IoTJSiameseBearing}, unsupervised bearing anomaly detection from healthy data~\cite{Liu2024IoTJAnoWGAN}, and early fault detection under changing IIoT operating conditions~\cite{Zhao2024IoTJDyEdgeGAT}.
+These studies show the importance of edge-oriented and IIoT-aware fault monitoring.
+However, compact representation learning, physical interpretability, alarm intensity calibration, and censoring-aware timing evaluation are still mostly treated as separate components.
+This motivates a unified framework that supports edge inference, physics-aligned representation, EVT-calibrated false-alarm control, and reliability-calibrated early warning.

-In this paper, we propose such an early-warning framework for rotating machinery.
-At a high level, the framework (i) controls false-alarm intensity by modeling healthy-score tails via extreme value theory (EVT), (ii) treats fault detection as a censorable time-to-event outcome summarized with survival analysis, and (iii) links detection and nuisance behavior to availability and return-on-investment (ROI) through established economic models~\cite{Si2011EJOR,Si2012TR_Diffusion,Ye2013TR_WienerME,Compare2017TR_Avail,Feldman2009TR_ROI,Wang2013TR_HDD,Sun2012TR_Benefits}.
-As one compact instantiation of the representation layer, we employ a physics-guided tri-branch encoder, the Physics-Guided Tiny--Mamba Transformer (PG--TMT), which combines convolutional, state-space, and local-attention branches and aligns its attention with analytical order bands derived from bearing geometry.
-Decision outputs are produced by an EVT-calibrated on-threshold that targets a desired false-alarm intensity (events/hour), together with a dual-threshold hysteresis mechanism that stabilizes episode-level alarms in streaming operation.
+In this paper, we propose such a reliability-calibrated edge-IoT framework for rotating machinery early warning.
+The framework models healthy-score tails with extreme value theory (EVT) to control false-alarm intensity, treats detection as a censorable time-to-event outcome, and connects detection and nuisance alarms to availability and return-on-investment models~\cite{Si2011EJOR,Compare2017TR_Avail,Sun2012TR_Benefits}.
+As the representation module, we develop the Physics-Guided Tiny-Mamba Transformer (PG-TMT), a compact tri-branch encoder that combines a depthwise-separable convolutional stem, a Tiny-Mamba state-space branch, and a lightweight local-attention branch.
+To provide interpretable and shift-robust evidence, PG-TMT maps temporal attention into the spectral domain and aligns it with analytical fault-order bands derived from bearing geometry and rotational speed.
+The resulting scores are converted into stable alarm episodes through EVT calibration, dual-threshold hysteresis, and trimmed-tail fitting for contaminated healthy data.

-We evaluate the framework under a leakage-free \emph{streaming} protocol with sliding windows, batch size one, and healthy-only calibration shared across all methods.
-Imbalance-aware accuracy (PR--AUC, ROC--AUC) is reported alongside censoring-aware timeliness (mean time-to-detect at matched intensity), Numenta-style early-warning scores, and calibration measures; robustness is probed through noise and domain/sensor-shift experiments on CWRU, Paderborn, XJTU-SY, and an industrial pilot~\cite{Hendriks2022CWRU,Smith2015CWRUStudy,Lessmeier2016Paderborn,Lei2019XJTUSY_Tutorial}.
+We evaluate the framework under a leakage-free streaming protocol with sliding windows, \texttt{batch}=1 inference, and healthy-only calibration shared across all methods.
+We report PR--AUC and ROC--AUC together with censoring-aware timeliness, mean time-to-detect at matched false-alarm intensity, Numenta-style early warning scores, and calibration measures.
+Robustness is evaluated under additive and structured industrial noise, domain and sensor shifts, metadata uncertainty, proxy compound faults, and contaminated calibration.
+Experiments are conducted on CWRU, Paderborn, XJTU-SY, and an industrial pilot~\cite{Hendriks2022CWRU,Smith2015CWRUStudy,Lessmeier2016Paderborn,Lei2019XJTUSY_Tutorial}.